Jacqueline lives and writes in a log cabin nestled in the pinewoods of the Rocky Mountain foothills of Alberta .

 With twenty years experience, Jacqueline has a wide variety of presentations suitable for each grade level and all are curriculum connected.
 Jacqueline’s interactive curriculum-based Metis History & Culture Presentations are a hit with students and are of interest as they incorporate her own background as she shows how the Metis people are a strong part of the fabric of Canada ’s past.
 Her Easy Key Writing Workshops provides the EasyKey Method to facing a language arts essay and winning!
 Her other presentations cover topics such as dinosaurs, the transatlantic cable and world-wide communications, World War 2 and Canada’s war effort on the home front plus a host of others which allow Jacqueline to present to many different grade levels in the school on the same day.

-Jacqueline was the Creator-In-Residence for the Canadian Children’s Book Center and the Writer-In-Residence for the Escuela Canyon Meadows International Spanish Academy in Calgary.
+Jacqueline was the Creator-In-Residence for the Canadian Children’s Book Center; Writer-In-Residence for the Escuela Canyon Meadows International Spanish Academy and St. Claire Elementary School in Calgary.

 She has also been the Writer in Residence for the Marigold Library System and a member of Calgary Arts Partners in Education Society.

 During 2014 and 2015, Jacqueline volunteered with CODE in Tanzania to teach adult writers how to create engaging novels in English for their own young readers.
-It is an exciting and rewarding challenge she enjoys.
+In 2017, she journeyed to Ghana to work with adult authors helping them create a new generation of novels for their readers.
+Encouraging new writers is an exciting and rewarding challenge she enjoys.

 Canadian Children’s Book Centre Our Choice Award: Hat Trick, Free Throw, Rookie Season, Rink Rivals, A Goal in Sight, Soccer Star, Belle of Batoche, Secret Signs, and Wild Ride